 The water pump is self-priming and totally automatic, operating on demand whenever water is required.
 The water pump is used to pressurize the fresh water system when the unit is not connected to city water.
-The switch to this pump may be located in the bathroom.
-To start the pump follows these instructions:
+The switches to this pump may be located in the bathroom above the entrance door and in the water works compartment.
+To start the pump, follow these instructions:

-1. Fill or partially fill the fresh water supply tank.

-- 2. Open the kitchen and bathroom faucets. - 3.
+- 1. Fill or partially fill the fresh water supply tank. - 2.
+Open the kitchen and bathroom faucets. - 3.
 Turn the water pump switch on and allow the water to fill the water line and the hot water heater. - 4.
 Close each faucet after it delivers a steady stream of water (close the cold water first).
 Leave the hot water faucets on until they also deliver a steady stream of water.
 This will ensure that the water heater is filled with water. - 5.
 The water pump should stop running once all faucets are closed. - 6.
 The pump is now ready for automatic operation.
-The pump will run when a faucet is opened and stop when a faucet is closed. - 7.
-Never allow the pump to run for long periods of time without water in the supply tank.
+The pump will run when a faucet is opened and stop when a faucet is closed. - 7 Never allow the pump to run for long periods of time without water in the supply tank.
 Pump damage or blown fuses may result.